Rangotam/PicoDuckyPayloadManager/README.md

 A working Pico-Ducky W (stress on the W).
 You can make one following dbisu's repo: https://github.com/dbisu/pico-ducky
 ## Quick start
-You don't need that much to use this app. just paste what's inside the payload folder into the main folder of your pico-ducky.
+You don't need that much to use this app.
-1. Download the latest release from the Releases page.
+1. Download the latest release of the apk
-2. Paste or set up the necessary payloads for the app to work.
-You can find a blank template in the Payloads page.
+2. Paste or set up the the necessary payloads for the app to work.
+You can find a blank template in the Payloads folder.
 3. Connect your Pico-Ducky to a computer and connect to its Wi-Fi.

-Note that not all payloads are *actually needed*, keep in mind though that if you don't provide all of them obviously the relative sections in the app won't work.
+not all payloads are *actually needed*, keep in mind though that if you don't provide all of them obviously the relative sections in the app won't work.

 ## Using PicoDuckyPayloadManager